Some links in this post may be affiliate links

 Read more on how to propagate Leea Burgundy Plant (Leea coccinea).

-Leea Burgundy Plant (Leea coccinea) problems include yellow leaves, dropping leaves, leaf spots, loss of leaf color, stunted growth among others.
+Leea Burgundy Plant (Leea coccinea) problems are yellowing and dropping leaves, stunted growth, loss of leaf color, leaf spots among others.
 Keep reading for more on these problems and how to fix them.

-The third possible cause of yellowing and dropping leaves in Leea Burgundy is sudden change in the growing conditions.
-Avoid moving the plant suddenly before acclimating it to the new growing conditions.
+Sudden change in the growing conditions: Avoid moving the plant suddenly before acclimating it to the new growing conditions.

-Leea Burgundy yellow and dark leaf spots are due to exposure to hot direct sunlight.
-The plant grows best in bright light to light shade away from direct sunlight, therefore, move it to a shadier place or shield it from direct sunlight.
+Yellow and dark leaf spots on Leea Burgundy are due to exposure to hot direct sunlight.
+The plant grows best in medium to bright light away from direct sunlight, therefore, move it to a shadier place or use a light curtain to shield it from direct sunshine.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.